CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 § 93.111.
 Determination of reimbursable expenses.

 (a) General rule.
-Enforcement Rule 208(g)(2) provides that expenses taxable by the Board pursuant to § 89.205(b) (relating to informal admonition or private reprimand following formal hearing) shall be prescribed by these rules.
+Enforcement Rule 208(g)(2) provides that expenses taxable by the Board pursuant to § 89.205(b) (relating to informal admonition, private reprimand or public reprimand following formal hearing) shall be prescribed by these rules.
 See also § 89.209 (relating to expenses of formal proceedings) and § 89.278 (relating to expenses of reinstatement proceedings).

 (b) Enumeration of expenses.
 Taxable expenses under these rules shall include, but not be limited to, the following: